adamsmithgit/learning-journal/markdown.md

 | Cow           |          $90  |         1 |      $90 |

-Markdown also supports HTML so the writer can write HTML in the markdown file like this:
+In addition to being a plain-text formatting syntax, Markdown is a text to HTML software tool.
+That is, the plain-text is beign converted to structurally valid HTML to be rendered by the browser.
+It makes sense then, that it also supports the direct entry of HTML.
+This is helpful in cases where the writer wants to format something that is not supported by Markdown.
+If we in a situation where only Markdown core was supported, we'd need to use HTML to format a table like this:

 ```
 <table>
   <tr>